adam-herrala-bricker/wedding/README.md

 ## Frontend

 ### Entry Page
 First-time users are directed to an entry page, where they input an entry key to access the application.
 When a valid entry key is entered, the backend returns an entry token and users are directed to the main application.
-The entry token is retained in local storage until the user exits the application and is used to authenticate data and media requests (see below).
+The entry token is retained in local storage until the user exits the application, and is used to authenticate data and media requests (see below).

 ### Main Application
 The main application displays embedded audio files and a grid view of images.
 A loading bar reports the progress of image loading, hiding resolution and scene selection menus until every image is loaded.
-(Note: Since the demo version only has a few images, it's likely this progress bar won't be noticable.)
+(Note: Since the demo version only has a few images, it's likely this progress bar won't be noticeable.)
 For a better user experience, every image loads into the application at the start (as opposed to lazy loading).

 ### Language Selection
 Users can toggle between Finnish and (American) English language content by clicking the flag icons in the top left corner of the application.
 All bilingual text is stored in a shared [JavaScript object](frontend/src/resources/dictionary.js), facilitating efficient language switching and the easy addition of new bilingual text.